Waitress

 Do you get annoyed when customers use Groupons?

-Asked by ShellyShelAZ about 12 years ago
+Asked by ShellyShelAZ over 12 years ago

 Only when people tip on the discounted amount instead of what the whole amount would have been. just because your bill is only $5 with a coupon does not mean you can tip me a dollar.
 I did the same amount of work as i would have if you paid the full amount of the meal, so that's what you should tip on. besides if your getting such a cheap dinner deal, you can spare a little for a tip.